 - knowledge of ethical principles governing the conduct of research, the use of formal assessment tests and clinical practice by psychologists

 - discipline-based writing skills and APA-style conventions.

-- a Major Sequence* from one of the majors listed below.
+- a major sequence* in accordance with the requirements for one of the majors listed below; plus

 Within the 108 units at least 27 units but no more than 45 units of year 1 topics must be included.
 With the permission of the Faculty Board, up to 54 units may be taken by cross-institutional study at an approved institution.